-Drip style coffeemakers are abundant.
-Walk in to any department store, and there will likely be several, many under $50.
-The problem with most of these coffee brewers is that they do not reach optimum coffee brewing temperature of 195F-205F (90C-96C), as outlined by the Specialty Coffee Association of America (SCAA).
+Drip-style coffeemakers are abundant.
+Walk into any department store, and there will likely be several, many under $50.
+The problem with most of these coffee brewers is that they do not reach the optimum coffee brewing temperature of 195F-205F (90C-96C), as outlined by the Specialty Coffee Association of America (SCAA).
 And for the few brewers out there that might reach the correct temperature range, there is no telling where in that range it will fall, let alone the ability for the user to select the exact temperature desired.

 For years, espresso enthusiasts have had the ability to set the exact temperature, as seen in models like the La Spaziale Vivaldi and Izzo Alex Duetto.
 Espresso folks also know that the difference of just a degree or two can actually change the flavor of the coffee significantly.
 Some espresso machines also allow for a pre-infusion of water, which some say also enhances the extraction and thus the flavor.

 With the Brazen Brewer by Behmor (makers of the venerable Behmor 1600 Coffee Roaster), now the drip coffee enthusiast can be assured of a proper temperature range and the ability to dial it in to an exact temperature, as well as a pre-soak feature.
 The pre-soak feature is said to enhance flavor, and can also help with “bloom”, a phenomenon where very fresh coffee can expand too much, causing an overflow.

 Here is an overview of some of the Brazen’s features, some of which are specialized to appeal to the coffee geek: